comet-ml/scala-example/README.md

 * Using Deeplearning4j on Spark and Scala
 * Using Deeplearning4j and Java

+Next, we discuss how to ru each of them.

 ## Scala with Deeplearning4j on Spark

 The source code of this experiment available at [MNistExampleSpark](./src/main/scala/ml/comet/examples/MNistExampleSpark.scala)

-You can run the experiment with following command from your terminal application of choice.
+You can run the experiment with the following command using your favourite terminal application.

 ```text
 COMET_API_KEY=your_api_key \